MicrosoftDocs/entra-docs/docs/identity/saas-apps/karlsgate-identity-exchange-tutorial.md

 # Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and Karlsgate Identity Exchange (KIE) so that I can control who has access to Karlsgate Identity Exchange (KIE), enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
 ---

-# Microsoft Entra SSO integration with Karlsgate Identity Exchange (KIE)
+# Tutorial: Microsoft Entra SSO integration with Karlsgate Identity Exchange (KIE)

 In this article, you learn how to integrate the Karlsgate Identity Exchange (KIE) with Microsoft Entra ID.
 Karlsgate provides Privacy Enhancing Technology for protecting data at rest, in transit, & in use.
 Karlsgate’s zero-trust approach allows the free flow of insights while maintaining custody of sensitive data.
 When you integrate Karlsgate Identity Exchange (KIE) with Microsoft Entra ID, you can: